AnoukSmet/Brain-Quizzers/README.md

 <a></a>
 ### **Site owners Goals**
 * To have an appealing website where users want to go to play Trivia
-* For people to leave their name when they reached a highscore for some competitiveness
+* For the users to learn something when playing my game

 [Back to Top](#table-of-contents)